top of page

 Ever since I was seven I had a need for an area to create music at home.
 There was always a

 keyboard I had in use and that is still the case today.
-The set-up is simple, but there is a lot one
+The setup is simple, but there is a lot one can accomplish with what is shown below.
+Without further ado, I’d like to write about all one can do with a simple set-up as seen in the picture.

 First, a computer is needed in